coindecider/COIN_DECIDER.app/README.md

 o last thing the background is just simple red background - the hex code is #FF0021

-cool i think thats everything - i will try put a snippet of the swift code in there i will be called - COIN_FLIP_SCRIPT
+cool i think thats everything - i will try put a snippet of the swift code in there i will be called - ContentView.swift

 thats all i have for now - feel like we dont need anything else, but maybe we do im not sure - we will cross that bridge when we discover that bridge if there is a bridge we havnt discoverd yet.